 Wonderful and bespoke feeling interior.
 Amazingly quiet and refined.
 More economical 2.2 diesel from 2011.
-Navigation as standard on most models.
+Navigation not fitted as standard on most models.

 2.2 diesel may be economical but lacks performance.
-Early XFs suffered electrical gremlins and high number of problems generally.
+Early XFs suffer from reported electrical gremlins.

 Jaguar XF (2008 – 2015): At A Glance

 Few cars feel as special as the Jaguar XF.
 In a market dominated by German makes such as the BMW 5 Series and Mercedes E-Class, the Jaguar XF is a genuinely different rival that stands out thanks to its sleek styling and wonderfully unique interior.
 Jaguar moved away from the traditional styling of the S-Type and has instead gone with a sharp yet elegant look, giving the Jaguar XF plenty of road presence, helped by that large gaping grille at the front.